rottney/RuleSheetServer/README.md

 Server to which files may be promoted via HTTP

+**UPDATE:**
+The server is currently turned off due to AWS free tier restrictions.
+To turn back on, please contact the maintainer at rottney123@gmail.com.

 **SUMMARY:**
 This is the back end for the [PromoteFiles CLI app](https://github.com/rottney/PromoteFiles/blob/master/README.md).